Staff Health and Wellbeing

 National and Local Resources

-The NHSGGC Mental Health Improvement Contract Working Group are working in partnership with the Scottish Association for Mental Health to deliver a program of online learning with the focus on mental health.
-More information and April to June Programme.
+The NHSGGC Mental Health Improvement Contract Working Group is working in partnership with the Scottish Association for Mental Health to deliver a programme of online learning with the focus on mental health.
+More information and latest programme.

 |A guide to better sleep for key workers.|